mod_usertrack generates same cookie value on different lighttpd instances

 If you want you can try to add "srand(time(0));" in the main() function of lighty. (time() returns seconds, not milliseconds)

 There is no check if a value is already used.
 It is just a random value.

 And you should document how you reproduce the bug - i still don't really believe that this is likely to happen.

-#4 Updated by olemartin almost 5 years ago
+#4 Updated by olemartin about 5 years ago

 These are logentries from our haproxy server which logs the value of the cookie.